ahungryhipster/ahungryhipster.github.io/_posts/2013-11-20-back-to-cuba.md

 Although I love the steak at Back to Cuba, I didn't enjoy the sandwich I ordered nearly as much, which was the Pan con Leeching: roast pork, onion, and mojo sauce.

 ![pan.jpg](/images/pan.jpg)

+The bread and the grilled onions were great (I love anywhere that's generous with their onions) but the pork was inconsistent throughout the sandwich.
+Some of it was too dry while some of it was perfect.

+##ALWAYS LEAVE ROOM FOR DESSERT

+Pictured below is the flan